 (i) Reducing waste –

-One of the main reason behind implementing six sigma in businesses is that this methodology focuses on the manufacturing of more products by using very few inputs like time, space, efforts, resources, and energy.
+One of the main reasons behind implementing six sigma in businesses is that this methodology focuses on the manufacturing of more products by using very few inputs like time, space, effort, resources, and energy.
 In that way, it also reduces wasteful business activities which do not add value to the process.

 Managing waste is an important aspect of any business so doing this six sigma methodology makes processes effective and organization profitable.